ibm-cloud-docs/appid/branded.md

 1. Configure your Cloud Directory [settings](/docs/services/appid?topic=appid-cloud-directory#cd-settings) in the GUI. **Allow users to manage their account from your app** must be set to **On**.
 2. In the **Reset Password** tab of the service dashboard, be sure that **Forgot password email** is set to **On**.
-3. Input the URL for your landing page in the **URL for your custom reset password page**
+3. Enter the URL for your landing page in the **URL for your custom reset password page**

 When this value is provided, {{site.data.keyword.appid_short_notm}} calls the URL along with a `context` query.
 The `context` parameter is used to receive the result when `/forgot_password/confirmation_result` is called.
 If the result is successful, then you can display your custom page.